CIW Room Styles

 • Standard Doubles: Typical corridor-style room housing two residents.

-• Four-Person Suites: Contains a common room, bathroom, a double and a triple.
+• Four-Person Suites: Contains a common room, bathroom, and two doubles.

 • Six-Person Suites: Contains a common room, bathroom, and three doubles.